 Possibly: A hiatal hernia can cause breathing difficulties in a couple different ways.
 One, if it is very large enough of the stomach can get into the chest that it takes up space the lungs would normally occupy.
 Two, if the reflux associated with the hrenia is bad enough it can reflux into your airway and cause problems with bresthing ...Read more

 Not likely.: Most people tolerate beetroot very well, and it would be rare for this to make Gerd worse.
 However, if you notice that your symptoms worsened when you consume beetroot, I would stop it and talk with your doctor before you proceed.
 Otherwise, beetroot is a natural, very healthy food.
 And it's tasty too!
 Enjoy. ...Read more

 Hiatal hernia: Many people with reflux have a hiatal hernia.
 Not all people with hiatal hernias have reflux.
 The symptoms of hiatal hernia may be subtle, or none at all.
 Lifting babies and/or children can cause an increase in intrabdominal pressure.
 This could affect reflux and increase pressure on a hiatal hernia.
 But, so too would sneezing, coughing, or any straining.
 It is safe to do so no need to worry. ...Read more

 Not due to, worse by: Hiatus hernia is a bit of stomach bulging into the chest through space (hiatus) in the diaphragm; can be small or large; may have no symptoms (pain, reflux) or plenty.
 Worsened by overweight.
 Symptoms worsened by large meals, acidy foods, alcohol, chocolate, tobacco, lying down after eating, bending over, tight clothes, coffee.
 Stress won't cause, may worsen symptoms (if it affects lifestyle. ...Read more

 I don't: Think it is anything really bad, and it is curable with medication.
 Ask your GI specialist for specific recommendation. ...Read more

 Do I need to control diet with a small hiatus hernia if no symptoms at all are present?
 23yo 124lbs.
 Ty

-I have been diagnosed with a hiatus hernia I also have sessions of rapid heat rate is there a conection?
+I have been diagnosed with a hiatus hernia i also have sessions of rapid heat rate is there a conection?